BBeese/Interview-Prep/README.md

 - Tell me about yourself.
 - **Why do you want to for for X?**
 - What is a time you had a conflict with a team member, and how did you resolve it?
+- Tell me about a time when you solved a conflict at work.
 - What is your greatest strength?
 - What is your greatest weakness?
 - **What are your goals?**